gauravsoti1/personal-website/NOTES.md

 it is to be added inside the other key

 Q) How to verify your website on google search console?
-A) There are many methods, I added a google verification meta tag on the home page
+A) There are many methods, we can add a google verification meta tag on the home page.

+Q)